2017 1

 Canon is on a roll, no doubt about it.
 In recent vintages, I "accused" this property of not fulfilling its potential in the past.
 It's certainly not the case with 2015 and 2016!!

-2016 Croix de Canon, the second wine of Canon, was very aromatic, succulent, sleek, silky polished, very fruity and with a smooth finish.
+2016 Croix de Canon, the second wine of Canon, was very aromatic, succulent, sleek, silky polished, fruity, and smooth.
 A very seductive wine.
 90-91p.

-2016 Canon, 74% Merlot + 26% C. Franc) showed fabulous aromas and complexity on the nose, silky fruit and tannin were distinguished, pure and refined, with great finesse and precision.
-Long. long aftertaste.
+2016 Canon, 74% Merlot + 26% C. Franc) showed fabulous aromas and complexity on the nose, silky fruit and tannin were distinguished, pure, and refined, with great finesse and precision.
+Long aftertaste.
 97+p.

 2015 Canon benefitted greatly from staying in oak because it's improved since I tasted it last September 2016.
-It had a great aroma of black fruit, excellent complexity, structure and focus.
+It had a great aroma of black fruit, excellent complexity, structure, and focus.
 Sophisticated touch and great length.
 Fabulous stuff.
 97p.
-Difficult to choose one's favourite between those two vintages - they are like identical siblings!
+Difficult to choose one's favorite between those two vintages - they are like identical siblings!

-Pavievery impressive line-up of 2016, no controversial wines this time!
-It seems that 2016 vintage here is a bit more successful than 2015.
+Pavie - a very impressive line-up of 2016s from the owner, no controversial wines this time!
+It seems that the 2016 vintage here is a bit more successful than 2015.

-2016 Angelique de Monbousquet (St.Emilion) - sweet and concentrated fruit, black cherries, aromatic, very seductive and tasty.
+2016 Angelique de Monbousquet (St.Emilion) - sweet and concentrated fruit, black cherries, aromatic, seductive, and tasty.
 Nice effort.
 89p.

 2016 L'Esprit de Pavie (Bordeaux) - aromatic with scent of violets, soft fruit and tannin, very accessible, seductive and smooth on palate.
 89p.